They say that you can’t step in the same river twice.

 But before the sun rose, one of us would become a household name only a little too soon.

-I realized all at once that I was no longer standing proudly on the stage, perched atop the summit of my life in a triumphant gaze down at the world below, but buried in my cold white bedsheets, locked for a moment-long eternity into the deathly pale gaze of my best friend’s wife.
+I realized all at once that I was no longer standing proudly on the stage, perched atop the summit of my life in a triumphant gaze down at the pilgrims at its foothills.

-And that the yell had been her voice, not mine.
+The yell had been her voice, not mine.